Teddy bears, paper hearts draw kids for scavenger hunts across Bloomington-Normal

 Five-year-old Bentley giggled when she found a bear statue that looked just like her grandma’s bear, except it was wearing clothes, while out hunting with her mom, Nicole Reinitz-Springborn of Normal.

 Sometimes the bears are difficult to spot.
-She didn’t get much help in the search from her 2-year-old brother Braven, who napped during their hunt last week, Reintiz-Springborn said.
+She didn’t get much help in the search from her 2-year-old brother Braven, who napped during their hunt last week, Reinitz-Springborn said.

 At their house, a little brown teddy bear holds a mini American flag with a decorative wooden flag on his lap, and Reinitz-Springborn said she’s going to add a bear to her minivan to join the heart in the back window.